Updated 2018 December 9

 34 observations received give an uncorrected preliminary light curve of m = 10.2 + 5 log d + 6.4 log r

-126 observations received give an uncorrected preliminary light curve of m = 9.4 + 5 log d + 7.2 log r
+126 observations received at the 2006 return give an uncorrected preliminary light curve of m = 9.4 + 5 log d + 7.2 log r

 Observations in ICQ format, last observation 2007 April 5, updated 2007 April 16.

 The comet was recovered at its 2008 apparition in late April by observers at Lowell Observatory's Anderson Mesa Station and Kachina Observatory, Flagstaff.
 It was around 19th magnitude.
 It appears to have undergone something of an outburst around the time of perihelion

 65 observations received so far at the 2008 return cannot be fitted into a normal light curve.

 In 2002 it will be a morning object, becoming visible in February and reaching 11th magnitude in May after which it is unfavourably placed for observation from the UK.
 Observers at lower latitudes will be able to follow it until September.
 It moves eastwards, being in Aquarius in May.

 Although few confirmed observations have been received, reports circulating on the internet suggest that the comet entered visual range in April.
 It is currently several magnitudes fainter than expected.

 Observations in ICQ format, last observation 2002 August 13, updated 2002 November 6.